alphonse92/uruit-ml-momo-test/README.md

     "momo historia", # Search term on google images "momo_historia", # Prefix of the stored images
     10, # Max of download images
-    downloadpath="dataset/raw/", # Path where the images will be downloaded chromedriver="/usr/local/bin/chromedriver" # Path of your chromedriver app )
+    googleSource="www.google.com", # Google domain if you want to use .co or .in domains downloadpath="dataset/raw/", # Path where the images will be downloaded chromedriver="/usr/local/bin/chromedriver" # Path of your chromedriver app )